pierremaw/tradingview-chart-automation/README.md

 ## Overview

-When triggered by an incoming webhook, the automation performs a sequence of actions:
+When triggered by an incoming webhook, the automation performs these actions:

 * Launches a Selenium browser session using a remote Selenium Grid.
 * Authenticates with TradingView using securely stored credentials.